-1 F - 1 QUARTERLY REPORT PURSUANT TO SECTION 13 OF 1934 For the Quarterly Period Ended December 31, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF □ 1 1 OR 1 1 TRANSITION REPORT PURSUANT TO SECTION 13 OF F 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Transition Period From to Commission File Number er: 001-37845 MICROSOFT COI Washington (State or other jurisdiction of incorporation or organization) 91-1144442 (I.R.S.
-Employer Identification No.) One Microsoft Way, Redmond, Washington (Address of principal executive offices) 98052-6399 (Zip Code) (425) 882-808 (Registrant's telephone number, ir None (Former name, former address and former fiscal year, if changed since last report) of 1934 e by check mark whether the registrant (1) has filed all reports required 4 during the preceding 12 months (or for such shorter period that the to such filing requirements for the past 90 days.
-Yes \boxtimes No \square File req e by check mark whether the registrant has submitted electronically ar quired to be submitted and posted pursuant to Rule 405 of Regulation S h shorter period that the registrant was required to submit and post suc S-T (§232.405 of this chapter) during the preceding 12 months (or e by check mark whether the registrant is a large accelerated filer, anny.
-See the definitions of "large accelerated filer," "accelerated filer," an accelerated filer ⊠ celerated filer □ (Do not check if a smaller reporting company) Accelerated filer \square Smaller reporting company \square Indicate e by check mark whether the registrant is a shell company (as defined i n Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes Indicate e the number of shares outstanding of each of the issuer's classes of co ommon stock, as of the latest practicable date.
-Class Outstanding at January 20, 2017 Commo on Stock, \$0.0000625 par value per share 7,727,529,820 shares
+FORM 1 0-Q \boxtimes QUARTERLY REPORT PURSUANT TO SECTION 13 C OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Quarterly Period Ended March 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 C 1934 PR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the Transition Period From to Commission File Numb per: 001-37845 MICROSOFT CO (Exact name of registrant as spe Washington (State or other jurisdiction of incorporation or organization) 91-114442 (I.R.S.
+Employer Identification No.) One Microsoft Way, Redmond, Washington (Address of principal executive offices) 98052-6399 (Zip Code) (425) 882-80 (Registrant's telephone number, 080 None In dia (Former name, former address and former fisca of 19 ate by check mark whether the registrant (1) has filed all reports require 134 during the preceding 12 months (or for such shorter period that the to such filing requirements for the past 90 days.
+Yes \boxtimes No \square File r ate by check mark whether the registrant has submitted electronically a required to be submitted and posted pursuant to Rule 405 of Regulation such shorter period that the registrant was required to submit and post su S-T (§232.405 of this chapter) during the preceding 12 months (or comp ate by check mark whether the registrant is a large accelerated filer pany, or an emerging growth company.
+See the definitions of "large acc riging growth company" in Rule 12b-2 of the Exchange Act. an accelerated filer, a non-accelerated filer, a smaller reporting elerated filer," "accelerated filer," "smaller reporting company," and Non- e accelerated filer $oxtimes$ accelerated filer $oxtimes$ (Do not check if a smaller reporting company) rging growth company $oxtimes$ Accelerated filer □ Smaller reporting company □ emerging growth company, indicate by check mark if the registrant has new or revised financial accounting standards provided pursuant to Sect Indica ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes Indica ate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+Class Outstanding at April 21, 2017